Manu Platt

+Manu Omar Platt (born 1980) is an American biomedical engineer serving as the director of the NIH Biomedical Engineering Technology Acceleration (BETA) center.
+He also serves as NIBIB Associate Director for Scientific Diversity, Equity and Inclusion.

-Manu Omar Platt (born 1980) is an American biomedical engineer who is a professor at the Georgia Institute of Technology Wallace H. Coulter Department of Biomedical Engineering.
-He serves as Diversity Director of the Center on Emergent Behaviors of Integrated Cellular Systems.
+He was previously a professor at the Georgia Institute of Technology Wallace H. Coulter Department of Biomedical Engineering.
+He served as Diversity Director of the Center on Emergent Behaviors of Integrated Cellular Systems.

 Early life and education

 Platt is the son of a veteran of the United States Air Force.
 He spent his high school years in Dover, Delaware.
 As a high school student, Platt took part in science enrichment programmes at Delaware State University.
 He earned his undergraduate degree at Morehouse College, where he studied biology as an ARCS Foundation scholar.
 At Morehouse, Platt was mentored by Robert M. Nerem, and he took part in the Morehouse SPACE scholar programme.
 On Nerem's advice Platt moved to the Georgia Institute of Technology for his graduate studies, where he worked with Hanjoong Jo on endothelial cell biology.
 His doctoral research was performed in collaboration with Emory University School of Medicine, as one of the first students to be part of the newly established biomedical engineering program.
 After earning his doctoral degree he joined Massachusetts Institute of Technology (MIT).